juliosong/blog/_drafts/2019-09-06-category-theory-notes-12.md

   teaser: /assets/images/sky.jpg
 ---

-In this post I discuss half inverses.
+In this post I discuss the triangle equations.